jhucsf/fall2021/assign/assign04.md

 2. It should determine whether the opened file is an ELF file, and if not, print `Not an ELF file` to standard output and exit normally
-3. If it is an ELF file, it summarize the ELF header, sections, and symbols (as described below)
+3. If it is an ELF file, it summarize the ELF header, program header, sections, and symbols (as described below), and then exit normally